Tasha Murray, B.Sc, M.S.T.

 email@example.com | 778-681-8358

-She lives in Burnaby with her husband and three young daughters, who also love to garden and tackle invasive plants.
-Tasha also volunteers for the Burnaby Neighbourhood House, her children’s elementary school, Girl Guides of Canada and BlockWatch.
+She lives in Burnaby with her family on a small acreage with a large garden, chickens and plenty of invasive plants to tackle.
+Tasha also volunteers on the local elementary school PAC, Girl Guides of Canada and BlockWatch.

 firstname.lastname@example.org | 604-880-8358